poudel-bibek/Urban-Control/README.md

 	```

 #### Some important parameters that you can change in the [config.py](https://github.com/poudel-bibek/Urban-Control/blob/main/config.py) file during training:
--  `"gui": True` to run the simulation with GUI.
+-  `gui: True` to run the simulation with GUI.
--  `"gpu": True` to run the simulation on GPU.
+-  `gpu: True` to run the simulation on GPU.
--  `"sweep": True` to run the hyperparameter tuning.
+-  `sweep: True` to run the hyperparameter tuning.
--  `"evaluate": True` to evaluate a trained policy.
+-  `evaluate: True` to evaluate a trained policy.
 T
 -  `"step_length"`: Real-world time in seconds per simulation timestep (default: 1.0)
 -  `"action_duration"`: Number of simulation timesteps for each action (default: 10)
 -  `"total_timesteps"`: Total training timesteps (default: 8000000)